 While identity verification may seem like a given to industry professionals, clearly outlining its importance helps connect the technology to the real-world problems it solves.

-Enabling Digital Transformation: Finally, identity verification is a key enabler for digital transformation.
+Finally, identity verification is a key enabler for digital transformation.
 As services move online, from opening bank accounts to signing legal documents digitally, having a reliable way to verify “you are who you say you are” remotely is fundamental.
-Without it, organizations would be stuck requiring in-person verification, which is impractical at scale.
-In other words, secure digital identity verification is needed to unlock the convenience and efficiency of online services in a trustworthy manner.
+Without it, organizations would have to rely on in-person verification, which doesn’t work at scale.
+In other words, businesses need secure digital identity verification to unlock the convenience and efficiency of online services in a trustworthy way.